akos-sereg/esp32-obd2/Changelist.md

 Below versions are tags in the repo.
 All versions are representing a state which can be deployed to esp32 device without any extra configuration.

-- Bugs: Fuel Pressure is not displayed
-- To be tested: Engine Oil temperature data, Fuel Pressure data from OBD2
 - Improvement: toggle lcd backlight after 1200 ms instead of falling edge

 ## v1.1.1 - Next
-- Engine Oil temperature page added
 - LCD backlight UX fix: toggle backlight right after 1200 ms (eg. dont wait until falling edge)
 - "Dist. to empty" was changing in every 13 kms only (eg. one liter).
 Fixing to display in 1km resolution